paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-036-promotion-separation-and-involuntary-retirement-of-officers-on-the-active-duty-list.md

 (3) a majority of the members of the board, after consideration by all members of the board of any adverse information about the officer that is provided to the board under [section 615 of this title](./chapter-036-promotion-separation-and-involuntary-retirement-of-officers-on-the-active-duty-list.md#section-615), finds that the officer is among the officers best qualified for promotion to meet the needs of the armed force concerned consistent with the requirement of exemplary conduct set forth in section 7233, 8167, or 9233 of this title, as applicable.

+**(d)**

-**(d)** The number of officers recommended for promotion by a selection board convened under [section 611(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section611/a&num=0&edition=prelim) may not exceed the number equal to 95 percent of the number of officers included in the promotion zone established under [section 623 of this title](./chapter-036-promotion-separation-and-involuntary-retirement-of-officers-on-the-active-duty-list.md#section-623) for consideration by the board, except, the Secretary concerned may authorize a greater number of officers so recommended that is less than 100 percent of the number of officers so included, for medical and dental officers recommended for promotion to major or lieutenant commander, if the Secretary concerned determines that such greater number is necessary to maintain or improve medical readiness.
+(1) Subject to paragraph (2), the number of officers recommended for promotion by a selection board convened under [section 611(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section611/a&num=0&edition=prelim) may not exceed the number equal to 95 percent of the number of officers included in the promotion zone established under [section 623 of this title](./chapter-036-promotion-separation-and-involuntary-retirement-of-officers-on-the-active-duty-list.md#section-623) for consideration by the board, except, the Secretary concerned may authorize a greater number of officers so recommended that is less than 100 percent of the number of officers so included, for medical and dental officers recommended for promotion to major or lieutenant commander, if the Secretary concerned determines that such greater number is necessary to maintain or improve medical readiness.

+(2) During the period beginning on January 1, 2025, and ending on December 31, 2030, the number of officers recommended for promotion by a selection board convened under [section 611(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section611/a&num=0&edition=prelim) may not equal or exceed 100 percent of the number of officers included in the promotion zone established under [section 623 of this title](./chapter-036-promotion-separation-and-involuntary-retirement-of-officers-on-the-active-duty-list.md#section-623) for consideration by the board, for nurse officers recommended for promotion to major or lieutenant commander, if the Secretary concerned determines that such greater number is necessary to maintain or improve medical readiness.

 **(e)** Except as otherwise provided by law, an officer on the active-duty list may not be promoted to a higher grade under this chapter unless he is considered and recommended for promotion to that grade by a selection board convened under this chapter.